leogsilva/cloudformation-pipeline/README.md

-# Pipeline to Delivery Cloudformation Templates
+# CloudFormation CI/CD - Infrastructure
+The main goal of this project is to present some of the tools currently available to test and deliver IaC with quality in an automated pipeline.

 This project consists in an environment that creates a pipeline using native AWS tools.
-This Pipeline is used to deliver Cloudformation templates, ensuring reliability to deploy.
+This Pipeline is used to deliver Cloudformation templates ensuring reliability to deploy.

+The idea of this project is that you can use parts of it in your own pipeline and understand how interact with these tools.

 ![Alt text](img/img01.png?raw=true "Pipeline")